 Robert and Elisabeth Bennet Mosey, my husband’s great-great-grandparents, had eight children who survived to adulthood.
+Pictured here left to right are Jane, Martha, and Sarah Elizabeth; Richard, Frank, John, and Lewis.
+Perhaps Maria was living in Nebraska at the time.
 (Three more sons—Lesven, Daniel, and Robert—died in early childhood.)
 Four sons and four daughters…

 Lewis: Lewis—my husband’s great-grandfather—was the only one to fight in the Civil War, serving in the Indiana Infantry.
 Afterwards he married a girl from his childhood home in Lorain County, Ohio—Hannah Wilkinson—and they settled first in Allegan County, where his parents lived, and then in Michigan’s “Thumb,” across the state from the rest of the Moseys, where he was a successful farmer.
 Hannah died in her forties, and he remarried twice.

 John: John was a farmer and a barrel maker.
 Like his brother, he was married three times, but word in the family has it that none of the marriages were happy.
 He had no surviving children and is buried near his parents with his third wife Helena.

 Francis (Frank): Frank was a farmer and a carpenter.
 He and his wife Jennie had four children, one of whom died in infancy.
 He was widowed at age 43 and lived as a widower until his death at age 89.
 He was a member of the IOOF (Independent Order of Odd Fellows), which would be good topic for another blog post.